-- 1. A Final Examination, which constitutes ca. a quarter of your grade; - 2.
-Chapter examinations, which constitute ca. a quarter of your grade;

-- 3. Frequent quizzes, which constitute ca. a quarter of your grade. - 4.
-Homework assignments (on the web program), which constitute a quarter of your grade.
+- 1) Frequent quizzes, which constitute ca. a quarter of your grade; - 2) A Final Examination, which constitutes ca. a quarter of your grade; - 3) Chapter examinations, which constitute ca. a quarter of your grade; - 4) Homework assignments (on the web program), which constitute a quarter of your grade.